alcorstudio/NodeJs_Test/README.md

 no Specific requirements exists

 ##Summary
+This app was building using NodeJs Technologies.
-This is first NodeJS application what i created
+This is first NodeJS application what i created for learning purpose.

+## Functionality
+Right now I do not know what functionality will be implemented in the application

+## Design

+## Run Locally

+## Tech Stack
+* NodeJS
+* PostgresSQL
+* Delphi